project-chip/matter-openwrt/README.md

 ## License

-Matter-OpenWRT is released under the [Apache 2.0 license](./LICENSE).
+Matter-OpenWrt is released under the [Apache 2.0 license](./LICENSE).